 Credit Limits May Increase

-One of the best benefits of paying off loans is the potential for Credit limit increases on financial products you may already have.
+One of the best benefits of paying off auto loans is the potential for credit limit increases on financial products you may already have.
 For example, when your credit card issuer sees that you have significantly reduced the amount of debt you owe, they may reward you by raising your credit limit.
-That means you will have access to a larger amount in credit, allowing you to make larger or more frequent purchases.
+That means you will have access to a larger amount of credit, allowing you to make larger or more frequent purchases.

 However, be careful not to abuse your credit limit increase by overspending or making irresponsible purchases.
 It is still important to try to keep your credit utilization at around 30%.